 Aesthetics and Efficiency

-- Wood: A wood burning fireplace typically wins in the sensation category.
+- Wood: A wood burning fireplace typically wins in the experience category.
 You get the crackle.
 You get the pop.
 You get the chance to roast marshmallows indoors.
 Something you don’t get is an effective heating source.
-Wood fires typically receive up to a 15% efficiency rating, considerably lower than a furnace that has regular service performed.
+Wood fires usually receive up to a 15% efficiency rating, considerably lower than a furnace that has routine service performed.
 They do get very hot, but most of that heat is lost up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up and out the chimney.

 Air Quality and Maintenance